 The user interface of a server-side Vaadin application is rendered in the browser by the Vaadin Client-Side Engine.
 It is loaded in the browser when the page with the Vaadin UI is opened.
-The server-side UI components are rendered using widgets (as they are called in Google Web Toolkit) on the client-side.
+The server-side UI components are rendered using widgets (as they are called in GWT) on the client-side.
 The client-side engine is illustrated in Vaadin Client-Side Engine.

 The client-side framework includes two kinds of built-in widgets: GWT widgets and Vaadin-specific widgets.
 The two widget collections have significant overlap, where the Vaadin widgets provide a bit different features than the GWT widgets.
 In addition, many add-on widgets and their server-side counterparts exist, and you can easily download and install them, as described in Using Vaadin Add-ons.
 You can also develop your own widgets, as described in Client-Side Vaadin Development.